auth0/docs/articles/appliance/infrastructure/internet-restricted-deployment.md

 ### Multi-factor Authentication (MFA)

-When using multi-factor authentication (MFA), you will need internet access for Guardian MFA (both SMS and push notifications require internet connectivity).
+When using multi-factor authentication (MFA), you will need internet access for Push notifications, SMS and Voice.

 For limited connectivity options, you may choose from: